Rimini Emilia Romagna And San Marino, Italy Travel Guide

 Always check weather conditions before water activities.
 Follow local regulations and safety signage.
 Supervise children near water.

 San Marino Changing of the Guard: During summer, a daily ceremony takes place at the Palazzo Pubblico in San Marino City, performed by the Guard of the Rock.
-This has a look into local traditions.
+This has a glimpse into local traditions.

 Experience a large open-air market in Rimini on Wednesdays and Saturdays, with clothing, household goods, and local products.